antiyro/man-factory/README.md

 # MAN FACTORY

 This project has been made for the people that want to create manual pages for their own fonctions, commands or everything else.
-It is really easy to setup and modify as you want.
+It is really easy to setup and modify as you want !

 ## SETUP